 Containerize Everything

-Would you install 10 new software packages on your primary computer every week?
-Likely not.
 Installing so much software will cause conflicts, complete organizational chaos, and performance issues.
 Needless to say, your Network Administrator will be jumping through the roof.

-What if I told you that you could accomplish this without headaches.
-I propose everyone to start Containerizing everything.
 Software installed into containers provides so much upside.
-The scales will actually fall over in huge favor for containerizing everything.
+The scales will actually tip in favor of containerizing everything.

 Former Docker engineer Jess Frazelle compiled a list of applications she containerized.
-The Dockerfiles list was the first of it's kind.
-She containerized every application running on her laptop.
-Applications Chrome, Skype, to Spotify run inside containers.
-Several lists since have popped up but the trend continues to grow.
+The Dockerfiles list was the first of its kind.
+Jess containerized every application running on her laptop.
+Applications Chrome, Skype, and Spotify run inside containers.

 Why should we Containerize Everything?